 - Those who want to save time by having their food arrive on their doorstep without having to go shop for it.

-- If grass-fed beef, heritage pork and organic free-range chicken isn't available locally.
+- If grass-fed beef, heritage pork and organic free-range chicken aren't available locally.

 - You love to come up with your own dishes instead of having the entire meal and recipe delivered.